-These inspections are a requirement under most landlord insurance policies.
 Your property manager is required to provide a minimum of 48 hours' notice, in writing, prior to any inspection.

-Due to time constraints it is not always possible to alter an inspection time, and your property manager is not obligated to do so.
-You are not required to be present for any inspection, however you are welcome to attend if you wish to discuss any issues around your tenancy.
+Due to time constraints, it is not always possible to alter an inspection time, and your property manager is not obligated to do so.
+Tenants are not required to be present for any inspection, however, they are welcome to attend if they wish to discuss any specific issues relating to the tenancy.